LukeShortCloud/rootpages/markdown/ansible.md

 * remote_src = If set to True, the source file will be found on the server Ansible is running tasks on (not the local machine).
 The default is False.
 * owner = Set the user owner.
 * group = Set the group owner.
-* mode = Set the octal or symbloc permissions.
+* mode = Set the octal or symbolic permissions.
 If using octal, it has to be four digits.
 The first digit is generally the flag "0" to indicate no special permissions.
 * setype = Set SELinux file permissions.
 * state = Specify the state the file should be created in.
   * file = Copy the file.